 - Cost Plus

-To give you even more context on how long your project might take, look at this graph below for the average amount of time it takes to build commonly requested software projects:
+To give you even more context on how long your project might take, look at this graph below for the average amount of time it takes to build commonly requested custom software projects:

 AltSource’s Pricing Model Promotes Partnership and Transparency